nuuuwan/news_lk3_data/README.md

 *2025-08-20 05:56:00* · [`adaderanalk`](https://www.adaderana.lk/news/111653/suwa-seriya-ambulances-to-be-increased-from-272-to-400) · `en`

+Authorities are seeking provisions to increase the number of “Suwa Seriya” ambulances, currently operational in different parts of the country from 272 to 400.

-A review of the projects implemented under the 2025 budgetary allocations for the Ministry of Health and Mass Media, together with a pre-budget discussion for the year 2026, was held yesterday (19) at the Presidential Secretariat under the patronage of President Anura Kumara Dissanayake.
+This proposal was deliberated during a review of the projects implemented under the 2025 budgetary allocations for the Ministry of Health and Mass Media, together with a pre-budget discussion for the year 2026, held at the Presidential Secretariat under the patronage of President Anura Kumara Dissanayake.

-The discussion broadly scrutinized the allocations made for 41 institutions under four departments of the Ministry of Health and Mass Media, as well as the progress of projects implemented accordingly.
+The discussion broadly scrutinized the allocations made for 41 institutions under four departments of the Ministry of Health and Mass Media, as well as the progress of projects implemented accordingly, the President’s Media Division said.

-The President instructed officials to focus special attention in the upcoming budget on strengthening primary healthcare services.
-He also reviewed the ongoing programme for developing Primary Health Centres.
-It was revealed that currently one Primary Health Centre operates per 30,000 people; the plan is to improve one centre per 10,000 people.
+During the review meeting, the President instructed officials to focus special attention in the upcoming budget on strengthening primary healthcare services.

 ...